wqferr/lua-vectorize/doc/vec.md

 ### `vec.expm1(x: vector): vector (I)`

-Element-wise application of `exp(x)-1`.
 Roughly equivalent of `vec.exp(x)-1`.
 Using this function instead of the previous snippet will tend to have better performance and precision.

 <br/>